 These two methods are used to evaluate the designed miRNAs.
 In particular, miRNAs are first ranked according to the M5P score and subsequently by ctree score.

-We validated this scoring function by using a database of experimentally validated human miRNA/target interactions called miRTarBase.
+We validated this scoring function by using a database of experimentally validated human miRNA/target interactions called miRTarBase as a test set.
 This dataset contains 495 cases of proven direct interactions, 490 cases for which direct binding wasn’t verified and 71 negative cases.
-We considered 1000 randomly created groups with the same number of true and false cases.
+We considered 1000 randomly created groups with the same number of proven direct and proven negative cases.
 For each group, the top 10 interactions, as ranked by our approach, always contained a higher number of true direct interactions compared to sets of 10 cases randomly chosen (P < 0.0001).
 A more detailed description of the scoring features, classification and validation processes is given as supplementary information.

 Validation of single-target multi-site miRNAs